Imaging

 How do I prepare for an MRI?

 You can eat, drink and take regularly prescribed medication prior to the exam.
 All patients should take their pain medication and or anxiety medications 30 minutes prior to being scanned to avoid any involuntary movements that would distort the MRI images.
-Please wear comfortable clothing with no metal, zippers, or fasteners, if you do not have the proper clothing AOA will provide a gown or shorts for you to use.
-You will be asked to remove any jewelry, keys, pocket knives, hearing aids, or any other metal before approaching the machine.
-Electronic implants need to be turned off by the Physician who placed them prior to the MRI.
-Patients with heart stints, coils, and filters need to bring their implant information card to the exam.
-We are not able to perform an MRI on anyone with a pacemaker.
+You will be asked to change into a gown and remove any jewelry, keys, pocket knives, hearing aids, or any other metal before approaching the machine.
+Electronic or metal implants require a card with MRI safety info to be cleared before you can be scanned and may also need to be turned off by the Physician who placed them prior to the MRI.
+We are not able to perform an MRI on anyone with a pacemaker, aneurysm clips, or a pregnant patient at this facility.